GravityPDF/gravity-pdf/README.txt

 You can also keep up to date with Gravity PDF by [subscribing to our newsletter](https://gravitypdf.com/#signup-top), [following us on Twitter](https://twitter.com/gravitypdf) or [liking us on Facebook](https://www.facebook.com/gravitypdf).

 Also, if you enjoy using the software [we'd love it if you could give us a review!](https://wordpress.org/support/view/plugin-reviews/gravity-forms-pdf-extended)

+*Note: When Gravity Forms isn't installed and you activate Gravity PDF we display a notice that includes an affiliate link to their website.*

 == Installation ==